-At one point Bo tells the audience he doesn’t want them to think that he thinks he’s better than people or that he knows better than people, only to follow that up with saying: “Anyway, this is a song from the perspective of God.”
+At one point Burnham tells the audience he doesn’t want them to think that he thinks he’s better than people or that he knows better than people, only to follow that up with: “Anyway, this is a song from the perspective of God.”

 This song is one of his best.

-Bo states that people of all religions argue with each other all the time about the truth about God, but no one stops to think that maybe God does not believe in us people.
+He states that people of all religions argue with each other about the truth about God, but no one stops to think that maybe God does not believe in us people.

-And if we want love than we shouldn’t be looking at God to give it to us, but the love has got to come from ourselves, and maybe, if we try, life on earth could be Heaven.
+And if we want love, we shouldn’t be looking at God to give it to us, but the love has got to come from ourselves, and maybe, if we try, life on earth could be Heaven.

 The end of the show is magnificent.
 I could watch the clip of just that one bit over and over again and never get tired of it.

-It’s about three people approaching Bo: a former classmate pretending they used to be best friends now that Bo is famous, an agent from LA who wants to recruit Bo and has all kinds of tips about how he should change in order to take his career to the next level, and a random guy accusing Bo of having changed ever since he got famous even though he never knew him.
+It’s about three people approaching Burnham: a former classmate pretending they used to be best friends now that he is famous, an agent from LA who wants to recruit Burnham and has all kinds of tips about how he should change in order to take his career to the next level, and a random guy accusing him of having changed ever since he got famous even though he never knew him.

 The silence of the audience in that moment is amazing.

-It then turns into a full-on theatrical music piece with light effects and Bo miming instruments.
+It then turns into a full-on theatrical music piece with light effects and Burnham miming instruments.
 It is truly mind-blowing.

 In this day and age it’s hard to make jokes without receiving backlash.
 It seems that pretty much everything can be seen as racist, homophobic, unfeminist, transphobic, etc. if you only look hard enough.